microprediction/microprediction/README.md

 # The [microprediction.org](https://www.microprediction.org/) platform
 Yes I maintain a *live exchange* where distributional time-series prediction algorithms (Python, R, Julia mostly) duke it out, trying to predict future values of [streams](https://www.microprediction.org/browse_streams.html).
 But after reiterating that there is $50,000 in prediction [prizes](https://www.microprediction.com/competitions/daily) up for grabs (wow that's incredible!)
 I'll send you to the better organized [documentation](https://microprediction.github.io/microprediction/) that supercedes this README.
-I spent the entirety of a New York to Sydney flight creating that so really, just [go to the documentation](https://microprediction.github.io/microprediction/) and tell me why it sucks.

 No?
 Okay fine.
 TLDR: